-\textbf{Data Acquisition is Computationally Expensive.} An important aspect is how data pairs observation-solution pairs $\{ \bfb^{(j)}, \bfx_{{o}}^{(j)}\}$ can be obtained.
+\paragraph{Data Acquisition is Computationally Expensive.} An important aspect is how data pairs observation-solution pairs $\{ \bfb^{(j)}, \bfx_{{o}}^{(j)}\}$ can be obtained.
 Because, as discussed throughout the paper, given an observation vector $\bfb^{(j)}$, finding the optimal solution $\bfx_{{o}}^{(j)}$ is an NP-complete problem.
-For small problems (e.g., $k \le 20$) one can use exhaustive search techniques.
+For small problems (e.g., $k \le 20$), one can use exhaustive search techniques.
 This approach requires solving the optimization problem in order to obtain a training set.
 Clearly, such an approach cannot be used for large-scale problems.
 For example, if $k=1024$, one has to check $2^{1024}$ possible solutions.

-\textbf{Practical Data Pairs Generation.} In light of the computational challenge described above, we derive a novel data generation technique.
-Specifically, instead of choosing the observed vector $\bfb^{(j)}$ and then solving an NP-complete problem to find $\bfx_{{o}}^{(j)}$, we choose first $\bfx_{{o}}^{(j)}$, and only then find a corresponding $\bfb^{(j)}$.
-This procedure allows to create data pairs while avoiding the solution of an NP-complete problem.
-Specifically, we consider a relaxed optimization problem, where $\bfx$ is {\em continuous} in the interval $[0,1]$:
+\paragraph{Practical Data Pairs Generation.} Due to the computational challenge described above, we derive a novel data generation technique.
+Instead of choosing the observed vector $\bfb^{(j)}$ and then solving an NP-complete problem to find $\bfx_{{o}}^{(j)}$, it is well-known that it is much easier to find a vector $\bfb$, given the pair $(\bfA,\bfx)$ such that $\bfx$ is the minimizer of the QUBO problem \citep{conforti2014integer}.
+Thus, we choose $\bfx_{{o}}^{(j)}$ first, and only then find a corresponding $\bfb^{(j)}$.
+This procedure allows to create data pairs while avoiding the solution of an NP-complete problem, and we consider a relaxed optimization problem, where $\bfx$ is {\em continuous} in the interval $[0,1]$:

 One popular way to solve this minimization problem is by the \emph{log barrier} approach \cite{nw}, which is obtained by adding the logarithmic terms as follows:

 As shown in \citet{nw}, the conditions for a minimum are: